The Turban and the Hat: Summary

 The novel begins on 22 July 1798, with the protagonist, the narrator of the events, informing us of the defeat of the Mamluk Army under the command of "Murat Bey" at the Imbaba event, followed by the attempt of "Ibrahim Bey" and his Mamluks, as well as those who joined him from the general public, in a desperate attempt to defeat the "French campaign in Egypt" at Bulaq.
-The "French campaign in Egypt" approaches Cairo under the leadership of "Napoleon Bonaparte's campaign", waving flyers stating that he respected the Islamic religion and sacred the Prophet Muhammad and the Quran, that he was more faithful than the Mamluks, and that he wore the Jibba and Kaftan.
+The "French campaign in Egypt" approaches Cairo under the leadership of "Napoleon Bonaparte's campaign", waving flyers stating that he respected the Islamic religion and Muhammad and the Quran, that he was more faithful than the Mamluks, and that he wore the Jibba and Kaftan.
 The events of the novel then begin in the form of dairies written by al-Jabarti's pupil about the events on an almost daily basis.
 The protagonist's diaries cover a full elaborated detail throughout the era of the French colonization entry into Egypt.
 The crisis reveals itself in the cohabitation with the colonizer and his hostility.
 Followed by the traders who take advantage of the crisis to stockpile products, and the privileged class that just defends their influence and rides the wave of patriotism as long as it's in their favor.
 The contradiction was that the French, who had recently emerged through a deadly revolution advocated freedom, fraternity and equality to find themselves portrayed as just an invaders and murderers serving Bonaparte's ambitions.
 There is also the moral instability caused by the entrance and empowerment of the outsiders.
 This is a concern for all those who oppose civilizational cohabitation.
 A love relationship is established between the hero and a young member of the occupier.